Logmanager documentation

 FortiOS version 6.x

-FortiOS version 6.x is in default settings sending interim updates on every firewall session that is open and set to logging.
-This can cause huge increase in number of messages sent by FortiGate.
-Reason is that instead of one log message on end of every sessions, each session is logged multiple times with increasing counters of transmited data (ex: web session of 30minutes on webserver can cause 30logs instead of 1).
+FortiOS version 6.x is in default settings, sending interim updates on every firewall session that is open and set to logging.
+This can cause a huge increase in the number of messages sent by FortiGate.
+The reason is that instead of one log message at the end of every session, each session is logged multiple times with increasing counters of transmitted data (ex: a web session of 30 minutes on a webserver can cause 30 logs instead of 1).

 To disable this behaviour use this configuration: